Yandex Cloud

 2. Drag the score field to the Y section.

 3. Drag the term field to the Filters section.
-In the resulting form, enter the settings:
+In the form that opens, specify the following settings:

 • Operation: Belongs to a set.

-• Available: Enter a term from a list of available terms, then click Apply filter.
+• Available: Select a term from a list of available terms, then click Apply filter.

 4. Drag the term field to the Sorting section.